Apostrophes in Plurals

 In plurals of quoted text

-To form the plural of a word or a phrase in quotation marks, place an s within the quotation marks.
+To form the plural of a word or a phrase in quotation marks, place an s within the quotation marks, without an apostrophe.
 Adding it outside can make the text harder to read.
-An apostrophe before the s, though not incorrect, is generally unnecessary and therefore omitted.

 - I’ve emailed them a thousand times and am tired of all the “Sorry about the inconveniences.”